 Graduate Student Fellowships

-The King Center offers graduate students one or two quarters of fellowship support in the form of tuition and a graduate student stipend during fall, winter, and spring quarters.
+The King Center offers graduate students one or two quarters of fellowship support in the form of tuition and a graduate student stipend during autumn, winter, and spring quarters.
 Qualified Stanford student applicants (PhD students with TGR status) must be pursuing dissertation research on topics related to global poverty and development.

 Preference is given to applications from Stanford graduate students who are in their final year and who are completing their dissertations or students who are seeking to spend a quarter or more conducting research off campus.
 Applications from students who have experienced setbacks in their research due to the pandemic and need an extra year to graduate are also welcome to apply.